 The median bonus pay continues to show that females and males are paid equally.
-This is due to the long service award payment of a £100 voucher being applied consistently to both females and males upon them achieving 25 years service.
+This is due to the long service award payment of a £100 voucher being applied consistently to both females and males upon them achieving 25 years' service.

-Within the 2021 bonus pay period, 20 employees achieved 25 years service and received a £100 voucher.
-15 were female (75%) and five were male (25%).
-This reflects a reduction in both females and males achieving 25 years service compared with 23 females and 12 males in 2020.
+Within the 2022 bonus pay period, 30 employees achieved 25 years service and received a £100 voucher.
+24 were female (80%) and 6 were male (20%).
+This reflects an increase in both females and males achieving 25 years' service compared with 15 females and 5 males in 2021.
 This is however still reflective of the makeup of our workforce.

-The mean results show that female employees received -1,792% more in bonus pay than males.
-This is due to only females receiving a recruitment or retention payment compared with two females and two males in 2020.
+The mean results show that female employees received 39.9% less in bonus pay than males.
+This is due to 2 males receiving more in recruitment and retention payments than those received by 6 females.
 This is why the median pay is considered to be a more representative figure than mean pay, as the results show that bonus pay will continue to fluctuate as a result of the recruitment and retention payments.